kevinrenskers/mixedcase.nl/content/articles/2016-11-24-next-gen-backend.md

 Meatier and react-rethinkdb are the two self-hosted solutions that I most interested in.
 I just have to dive in and try both of them.

 I'll keep updating this article with new findings and thoughts!

+## Update December 19, 2016
+I've looked into RethinkDB because it seemed like a very good option.

+My conclusion is that RethinkDB by itself doesn't seem very suitable to use directly from apps, since there is no permission system for example.
+You'd need to put your own server in between RethinkDB and the client.

+One such server is Horizon, which does add the permission system quite nicely, but it has [issues](http://horizon.io/docs/limitations/) with reconnection handling and React Native.
+There are also no iOS libraries yet, and it has problems with mobile Safari.
+And since RethinkDB the company is shut down, who knows what progress will be like going forward.

+With Horizon the real time changefeeds from RethinkDB would still need to be handled manually, updating local state.
+Actually, react-rethinkdb handles that better but it has problems of its own like the [mixin syntax](https://github.com/mikemintz/react-rethinkdb/issues/8) that I don't want to use.

+One other problem with RethinkDB is that it doesn't have any schemas, it's a free-for-all JSON storage.
+Not sure how big of a problem this is, but I actually like the idea of a schema ala GraphQL.

+So in the end RethinkDB is not what I am looking for, at least not yet.
+It does have a really interesting foundation though, so I hope really hope it continues to grow and get better.